jamescooke/blog/content/1611-pip-tools-workflow.rst

       test-packages

-Setting ``test.in`` to depend on ``base.txt`` rather than ``base.in`` means that the top level requirements for testing and do not override the packages needed by the main project.
+Setting ``test.in`` to depend on ``base.txt`` rather than ``base.in`` means that the top level requirements for testing do not override the packages needed by the main project.